The Christian art schools in Virginia all offer majors like art or studio art. Students can learn about the enrollment and coursework for each school.

 Source: *National Center for Education Statistics

-Overview of Virginia Art Schools
+Overview of Virginia Christian Art Schools

 According to the NCES, Bluefield College had 997 students attending at the start of the 2017 school year.
 Bluefield's faith activities include weekly church services, Bible studies, and mission trips.
 Students at Bluefield can complete a major in art and design or art business.
 An art business degree will allow students to work in art management and administration.
 The Bluefield College Art Club is comprised of students and staff, providing members with a chance to exchange ideas.

 One of Averett University's principles is encouraging students to explore their spiritual development through a wide variety of activities.
 The Christian Student Fellowship holds Bible studies and talent shows, while Focus is a worship session led by students on Tuesday evenings.
-Weekly chapel services are held on Tuesday at 11:15 AM.
+Weekly chapel services are held on Tuesday mornings.
 Averett counted 927 students attending for the fall 2017 semester, as listed on the NCES.
 The university offers two bachelor's degree programs in art.
 As an art major, students will take courses in art history and graphic design.
 Students can also pursue a visual arts major with a preK-12 teaching licensure degree.

-With a 2017 enrollment of 75,044 students (as provided on the NCES), Liberty University has several art degrees to choose from.
+With a 2017 enrollment of 75,044 students (as provided on the NCES), Liberty University has several art degrees from which to choose.
 Liberty has a Bachelor of Fine Arts in Studio and Digital Arts, with concentrations in graphic design and studio art.
 The university also has a Bachelor of Science in Studio and Digital Arts, with concentrations in studio art, graphic design, and studio art teacher licensure.
 Outside of the classroom, art students can join Zeta Chi, an international honorary art organization.
 Interested students can become a Liberty University Shepherd, which is an on-campus faith leader.
 This group takes twenty-four-hour prayer requests from students and leads community groups on Wednesday evenings.

 University of Lynchburg